 The district has $34,000 worth of floor maintenance scheduled at the high school during this school year.

 The district has $10,000 worth of minor building structure repairs slated at the high school and at East Elementary School, to be completed by June.

 West Elementary School’s chiller already has been replaced this year, with a cost impact of $116,300.

 The final portion of an “interior finishes” project is being done this year at Sullivan Elementary School, including the installation of new cabinetry, sinks and faucets, flooring, restroom door frames as needed and window drywall repairs as needed, plus Americans with Disabilities Act-compliance projects in the school bathrooms.
 The cost estimate for this project is $185,000, with completion expected in June.

 The gymnasium rooftop unit replacement at West Elementary School has been done, with total costs listed as $55,952.

-A project the district had initially set out to do involving developing an unused back room at East Elementary School, has been discontinued, freeing up $6,285 in funds for other projects.
+A project the district initially had set out to do, involving developing an unused back room at East Elementary School, has been discontinued, freeing $6,285 in funds for other projects.